tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 - using the `AuthorizeAttribute`
 - using a `Policy`

-#### Enforce Authentication Scheme using the AuthorizeAttribute attribute
+#### Enforce Scheme-based Authorization using the AuthorizeAttribute attribute

 Here is how to authorize access based on an authentication scheme.